Grow Your Own Food Delivery Empire With Shared Kitchens

 Real Estate

-Avoid paying huge rents for huge dine-in areas that you don't need to operate.
+Avoid paying huge rents for huge dine-in areas you don't need to operate.

 Dark Kitchen